fabioar87/continuous-build-delivery-assignment-1/jenkins/README.md

 ```

 ### Project Structure
-> ./standalone: contains the template and specific configuration file to provision
+> ./controller: contains the template and specific configuration file to provision
-and configure the jenkins image
+and configure the master jenkins node.

+> ./controller/config: jenkins plugin list and a shell script automating the installation procedure.

+> ./controller/scripts: groovy scripts with settings procedures.

 What`s the version of jenkins that will be installed?
 Dependencies and requirements, which java version is required?